Clint Mansell

 He provided the scores for the Ben Wheatley films High-Rise, Happy New Year, Colin Burstead, Rebecca, and In the Earth.
 Other films featuring Mansell's scores include Sahara, Moon and Stoker.
 He has also composed music for television and video games.

-Mansell was nominated for a Golden Globe for his work on The Fountain, and was nominated for multiple Grammy Awards for his work on Black Swan.
+Mansell was nominated for a Golden Globe for his work on The Fountain, and was nominated for multiple awards, including a Grammy Award, for his work on Black Swan.

 Biography from the Wikipedia article Clint Mansell.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.